-A walk on the ancient city wall is a must.
+A walk on the ancient city wall is a must, as it’s among the most beautiful places in Croatia.
 The view of the clear blue Adriatic Sea, the island of Lokrum a short distance away, and the Minceta Fortress at its highest point are a few of the highlights.

 For breathtaking coastal and sea views, ascend to the city’s highest point on a cable car ride, go kayaking along the city ramparts, visit the nearby resort town of Cavtat, or unwind on a sunbed along one of Dubrovnik’s beautiful beaches.

 The Renaissance lives on in Florence through incredible art, architecture, and centuries of Italian tradition.
 Throughout the city, museums housing spectacular art and artifacts, palazzos, churches, and buildings show off their glorious history with pride.

 Stroll piazzas leading to spectacular sights at every turn, like the impressive Duomo, the carved bronze doors of the Baptistry, the “outside” replica of David at the Palazzo Vecchio, the jewelry and leather shops spread across the Ponte Vecchio, and Michaelangelo’s magnificent sculpture of David inside the Galleria dell’Accademia.

 Florence’s central location makes it easy to explore the bountiful countryside and try traditional Tuscan food, visit vineyards, taste local olive oil, and try a pasta-making class.